OctopusDeploy/docs/docs/shared-content/json-configuration-variables.include.md

 ### Array variables {#JSONConfigurationVariablesFeature-Arrayvariables}

-Octopus can also replace a value in a JSON array by using the zero-based index of the array in the variable name.
+Octopus can replace a value in a JSON array by using the zero-based index of the array in the variable name.

 For example, the variable `foo:bar:1` with a value `qux` will update the value of the second element in the array to be `qux`: